acolomb/qet_terminal_tables/README.md

 ### Output to HTML Files ###

 The resulting tables are written to individual HTML files, named after the terminal block labels (part before the colon).
+They end up in the current working directory, where `qet_terminal_tables` was called from.
 The content of each file can be pasted directly into a QElectroTech text field:

 1. Create an empty text field on the target folio.
 2. Select *Edit the text field* from the context menu (right click) or